splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/6-deep-dive-memory/1-concepts/03-4-realloc.md

 - If needed to move the allocation, it will do and returns the new address of the data.
 - When you are out of memory, or it cannot find a new place to store the data, it will return `nullptr` / `NULL`.

 To handle all three of these cases you need to make sure you do not update the original pointer value until you have checked if the realloc worked.
-If you get back NULL, then you need to have kept the original pointer so that you can get back to the space on the heap.
+If you get back NULL, then you need to have kept the original pointer so that you can get back to the space on the heap, and potentially free it as you are out of space in memory.

 ## Example